Treaty of Ghent: Agreement

 On December 24, 1814, the members of the British and American negotiating teams signed and affixed their individual seals to the document.
 That did not itself end the war, which required formal ratification of the treaty by both governments, which came in February 1815.

+The signing of the treaty took place in the mirror room at the site of the former Carthusian monastery, the Charterhouse of Sint-Bruno in Eremo, a textile mill and luxury home of Lieven Bauwens.
+The location was where the British plenipotentiaries were staying in Ghent.

-The treaty released all prisoners and restored all captured lands and ships between the United States and Britain (Mobile and Spanish West Florida territory west of the Perdido River were not returned to Spain, who allied with Britain and the Red Stick faction of the Muscogee in the War of 1812, by the United States).
+The treaty released all prisoners and restored all captured lands and ships between the United States and Britain (Mobile and Spanish West Florida territory west of the Perdido River were not returned to Spain - which had allied with Britain and the Red Stick faction of the Muscogee in the War of 1812 - by the United States).
 Returned to the United States were approximately 10000000 acre of territory near lakes Superior and Michigan and in Maine.
 American-held areas of Upper Canada (now Ontario) were returned to British control, but the Americans only returned Pensacola to Spanish Florida.
 All of Spanish West Florida west of the Perdido River, including the important port of Mobile, was occupied by the Americans in 1813, but the Treaty of Ghent did not force the Americans to leave this section of West Florida.
 The treaty made no changes to the prewar boundaries on the U.S.-Canada border.

 The British promised to return all freed slaves that they had liberated during the war back to the United States.
 However, in 1826, Britain instead paid the U.S. government US$1,204,960 to compensate American slaveholders.
 Both nations also promised to work towards the abolition of the Atlantic slave trade.

 The negotiations in Ghent were concluded in 1814, in anticipation that the two governments would pursue further discussions in 1815 to frame a new commercial agreement between the United States and the British Empire.

 Pierre Berton wrote of the treaty:

 It was as if no war had been fought, or to put it more bluntly, as if the war that was fought was fought for no good reason.
 For nothing has changed; everything is as it was at the beginning save for the graves of those who, it now appears, have fought for a trifle [...].
 Lake Erie and Fort McHenry will go into the American history books, Queenston Heights and Crysler's Farm into the Canadian, but without the gore, the stench, the disease, the terror, the conniving, and the imbecilities that march with every army.